Dan J. Harkey

 Limited liability company (LLC)

 Limited liability companies are for-profit entities with ownership divided into types.
-Like a partnership, the managing members manage the company, and the non-managing members are called members.
+Like a Partnership, the managing members manage the company, while the non-managing members are referred to as members.
 The rights, responsibilities, title, and interests are defined in an operating agreement.

 A lender should obtain: